wp-plugins/post-status-menu-items/readme.txt

 == Changelog ==
 = 1.1.0 =
-* Now supports custom post statuses made with Edit Flow or `register_post_status()`
+* Added support for custom post statuses made with Edit Flow or `register_post_status()`.
-* Added option to control which posts statuses (stati!) are displayed (see Settings > Writing).
+* Added option to control which posts stati are displayed (see Settings > Writing).
 * Moved/added all options to single option in the database.
+(Previously saved options should be automatically migrated.)
+* First pass at inline documentation.
+* Support for i18n.
 * Updated version compatibility #.

 = 1.0.1 =